-Essential Accessories For Google Pixel + Pixel XL
+Essential Accessories For Google Pixel and Pixel XL

 Perfect partners for your Pixel.

-So you've just dropped a chunk of cash on a shiny new Pixel or Pixel XL, and it'll soon be heading your way.
-But what about accessories for your shiny new Google phone?
+So you've just dropped a chunk of cash on a shiny new Pixel or Pixel XL — or maybe you're a longtime Pixel user who's been enjoying the phone since launch.
+In either case, a complete loadout of accessories is important.

 Google has a wide range of first-party accessories for its first own-branded handset, and we've also rounded up some top essentials from elsewhere.
 Take a look!